 The blueprint for a prosperous free society when reduced to their individual components are as follows:

-(1) The ideal political system would be a Westminster-style parliamentary democracy with separation of powers between the executive, legislature, and judiciary; secularism (i.e., separation of religion and state); multiculturalism (i.e., equality of all races, cultures, religions, and languages); a decentralized political structure (with maximum decentralization of powers from the centre down to the city councils, town panchayats, and village panchayats); First-past-the-post voting system; and limited democracy circumscribed to protect individual liberties from the tyranny of the majority.
+(1) The ideal political system would be a Westminster-style parliamentary democracy with separation of powers between the executive, legislature, and judiciary; secularism (i.e., separation of religion and state); multiculturalism (i.e., equality of all races, cultures, religions, and languages); a decentralized political structure (with maximum decentralization of powers from the centre down to the city councils, town panchayats, and village panchayats); First-past-the-post voting system; and limited democracy with aspects of direct democracy (citizen initiated referendums, popular initiatives, and Right to Recall), but circumscribed to protect individual liberties from majoritarian tyranny.

 Additionally, cities and towns should be required by law to set up a comprehensive planning system and become “Garden cities”; with high green coverage and allotment of a specific percentage of total land for parks, gardens, and reserves.
 Singapore and the cities of Canada, Australia, and New Zealand fare well in this regard.

 (2) Strict rule of law is a critical and vital ingredient for a society’s success, without which all of the other components can’t function.
 Rule of Law means that social rules are made according to principles, and not according to personal whims, arbitrary notions, or legislative caprice.
 The rule of law means that laws apply to everyone equally.
 No one is above the law.
 And justice requires that the law privilege no person or group, or create special laws for ‘special’ groups of people.
 Everyone has equal rights.
 Furthermore, the functionaries of government should comply with, and disclose precisely how their decisions are compatible with the general rules.